Amirosimani/Machine_Learning_Pratt/assignments/Assignment_04.md

 * The second part is to classify images using CNN.
 The dataset for this excersise is [food images](https://www.kaggle.com/kmader/food41) (50%).
     - First, build a custom model with your choice of the parameters like layer size, number of convolution layer, filter size, etc.
-    - Then, take advantage of `transfer learning` by picking `Inception Net`
+    - Then, take advantage of `transfer learning` by using `EfficientNetB0` as your model.
+Compare the result and explain the difference with your own model.

 [IMPORTANT]: Please note that based on the size of your model and your laptop configuration, each epoch might take a few hours to finish.
 It will be helpful to run all the steps from data processing to training on a small subset of the data first (100 images).
 Once you confirmed that your code works, then you can run using all of the data.